 Unfavourable stats mentioned above aside, over the past few years I’ve interviewed female business owners who have suffered miscarriages in the morning but turned up to work that afternoon because they have clients relying on them to turn up.
 Female business owners who are grieving from heartbreak and loss behind the scenes but putting on a brave face because compassionate leave doesn’t exist.
 Female business owners who are answering emails from their hospital beds whilst recovering from surgery because they’ve suddenly been taken ill and their business can’t afford to stop.
 And female business owners who have lost 90% of their business overnight when Covid-19 hit and are working around the clock trying to salvage said business whilst adapting to the overwhelming role that is motherhood for the first time.

 When you’re the boss, there’s no boss above you telling you to slow down and take some time off; no boss above you giving you praise when you win; and no boss above you telling you that the company has hit its annual targets so “here’s a 10% bonus for all of your hard work…”

 Instead, all too often in interviews, I hear recurring feelings of “guilt” crop up as and when founders treat themselves to any kind of reward and/or endless talk of little or no time to celebrate the little wins en route – especially in those first few months when revenue is non-existent/low and your savings are dwindling a lot faster than you’d planned for.

-Whilst for some therefore, it might be hard to fathom how 20% off a dress will help a female founder to succeed, for me the additional perks are designed to act as a source of encouragement – a virtual pat on the back to say “keep going” if you will – where you need not feel guilty for treating yourself because you’ve earned that exclusive discount and ultimately, little wins en route deserve to be celebrated.
+Whilst for some therefore, it might be hard to fathom how 20% off a dress will help a female business owner to succeed, for me the additional perks are designed to act as a source of encouragement – a virtual pat on the back to say “keep going” if you will – where you need not feel guilty for treating yourself because you’ve earned that exclusive discount and ultimately, little wins en route deserve to be celebrated.